Personalise my view

 Those students who have a medical contraindication may be unable to complete the vocational placement component of their course.
 This means you may not be able to meet all of the requirements of your course and may not be able to graduate or receive your qualification.

-To be eligible for the Higher Level Skills subsidised or Fee-Free TAFE price, you must:
+To be eligible for the Higher Level Skills subsidised price, you must:

 • Identify as Aboriginal and Torres Strait Islander

-• be aged 15 years or over, and no longer at school
+• be aged 15 years or over, and be no longer at school;

-• be an Australian citizen, permanent resident (includes humanitarian entrant), temporary resident with the necessary visa and work permits on the pathway to permanent residency, or a New Zealand citizen
+• be an Australian citizen, Australian permanent resident (includes humanitarian entrant), temporary resident with the necessary visa and work permits on the pathway to permanent residency, or a New Zealand citizen;

-• not hold or be currently enrolled in a Certificate IV or higher-level qualification (does not include qualifications completed at school or foundation skills training).
+• not hold a certificate IV or higher-level qualification, not including qualifications completed at school and foundation skills training; and

 Skill and knowledge assessments are an essential step in progressing through your course.
 You may be assessed in a number of ways while you are studying at TAFE Queensland, including observation, written assessment, questioning, portfolios, work samples, third-party feedback, and through recognition of prior learning.
 Read more about assessment methods.